FOUNDERS

 Executive Board

 Megan Davidson is a graduate from the University of Toledo with her BS in Chemical Engineering.
-Currently she works as a Research & Development Engineer at Cooper Tire & Rubber Company in Findlay, Ohio.
+Currently she works as a Materials Formulation Engineering at Lawrence Livermore National Laboratory.

 Her favorite memory of CWFW is going to El Salvador and realizing how much of an impact having clean water can make on individuals by improving their health, education, and general quality of life.
 Her motivation to be part of the CWFW board is to help bring clean water to those in need in a way that uses her engineering skillset.
 Her hope for CWFW is to make more people aware of the water crisis and injustices and create a pathway to a healthier life for those we serve.